 STOP Making the Really

-You made a good decision!
+You made one good decision and one bad decision!

-In fact it was the ONLY decision you possibly could have made if you were thinking clearly.
+The first bet you made you had a 60% chance of winning.
+Betting on heads was the ONLY decision you possibly could have made if you were thinking clearly.

-KEYPOINT: Decisions aren't judged on the result that you get from making the decision.
+KEY POINT: Decisions aren't judged on the result that you get from making the decision.
 It's a good or bad decision based upon the information you have at the time.

 Bad luck happened.